remkohdev/geopandas-workshop/README.md

    ![New Environment](images/new_env.png)

-- Give your new environment a name
+- Give your new environment a name, e.g. `Custom Python conda - environment`,
 - Keep the default, select the free hardware configuration `Free - 1 vCPU and 4 GB RAM` and click `Create`

    ![Customize Link](images/customize.png)